kuzzleio/kuzzle/doc/2/guides/migrate-from-v1/introduction/index.md

 **Document Controller**

 `document:mCreate`, `document:mCreateOrReplace`, `document:mReplace`, `document:mUpdate`:
-  - does not returns a partial error if some action fail
+  - does not return a partial error if some actions fail
-  - returns two arrays: `successes` and `errors` that contains successful and failed document writes
+  - returns two arrays: `successes` and `errors` containing, respectively, successful and failed document writes

 `document:mDelete`:
-  - does not returns a partial error if some action fail
+  - does not return a partial error if some actions fail
-  - returns two arrays: `successes` that contains the deleted document IDs and `errors` that contains error objects
+  - returns two arrays: `successes` containing the deleted document IDs, and `errors` containing error objects

 `document:mGet`:
-  - does not returns a partial error if some action fail
+  - does not return a partial error if some actions fail
-  - returns two arrays: `successes` that contains document content and `errors` that contains not found document IDs
+  - returns two arrays: `successes` containing documents content, and `errors` containing non-existing document IDs

 ### Remove the CLI